MicrosoftDocs/azure-dev-docs/articles/java/identity/secure-java-apps-with-identity-platform-overview.md

 ms.custom: devx-track-java, devx-track-extended-java
 ---

-# Get started with securing Java application with Microsoft Identity platform
+# Get started with securing Java application with the Microsoft identity platform

-This series of articles provides an overview of recommended strategies for securing Java applications with Microsoft Identity Platform.
+This series of articles provides an overview of recommended strategies for securing Java applications with the Microsoft identity platform.

 ## Get started